-Since Schaffer (1993) introduced the concept of different levels of suitability for learner biases (the fact that no algorithm biases can be suitable for every target concept) the idea that there is no universally better algorithm is fast maturing on the machine learning community.
+Since Schaffer (1993) introduced the concept of different levels of suitability for learner biases, the idea that there is no universally better algorithm is fast maturing on the machine learning community.
+Informally, Schaffer stated that no algorithm biases are suitable for every target concept; some concepts might be better represented with extremely small trees or they may have a complex search space optimally represented only after some form of exhaustive search.
 We might do better to map different algorithms to different groups of problems with practical importance.

-There are several types of biases but here we distinguish between preference and procedural bias.
+Although there are several types of biases, here we distinguish between preference and procedural bias.
 A preference bias is based on the learner's behavior while a procedural bias is based on the learner's design.
 For example, C4.5 is biased towards accurate, small trees (preference bias) and uses the gain-ratio metric and minimum-error pruning (different procedural biases).
 A preference bias is most often desirable since it determines the characteristics of the produced tree.
 On the other hand, an inadequate procedural bias may severely affect the quality of the output.
 The proposed search imposes a new weak procedural bias, one that allows the concept learner to consider a relative large number of hypotheses, in a relative efficient manner.
 The proposed weak bias employs global metrics of tree quality.
-We thus shift from "how to induce a tree" (standard, impurity-based induction) to "what criteria an induced tree must satisfy".
+We thus shift from "how" to induce a tree (standard, impurity-based induction) to "what criteria an induced tree must satisfy".
 We view setting a policy direction, as opposed to how a policy should be implemented, as a de facto decrease in bias with significant advantages over other highly used procedural biases in complex search spaces.